Fisheries economic and social data

 Next steps

-This fishery monitoring program aims to provide annual sets of economic performance indicators for each of Queensland’s commercial fisheries to better understand the business of commercial fishing, which will improve the sustainable economic management and individual performance of the fisheries.
+This fishery monitoring program aims to provide regular sets of economic performance indicators for each of Queensland’s fisheries sectors to better understand the business of fishing, which will improve the sustainable economic management and individual performance of Queensland’s fisheries.

 More information